Updated: May 23

-Interview with Paula Welch
+Interview with the author Paula Welch

 Paula Welch is a new author on the Australian literary stage.
 Following her dream of writing books, she graduated Griffith University in 2018 with a Bachelor of Arts in Creative Writing and Literature.